Hueok/study_security/xss/README.md

 #### So, XSS take fake website or backdoor for client so that the user get deceived.

+#### The start point of attack : When a person, not admin, can insert malware script in the website.
+While web application not accurately check the value user inputed.

+#### The result : Hacker can hijack cookie, session...

+##### ex) community board.

 ## CSRF)

 #### CSRF use point that the "website trusts USER's web browser."